 From “Russian Combat Methods in World War II.”
 Originally published by the US Army in 1950, this book was prepared by a committee of former German officers in late 1947 and early 1948.
 (PDF)

-Translated archive documents from the US National Archives, from the files of Sicherung units in the occupied East 1941-43
+Translated documents from the files of Sicherung units in the occupied East 1941-43

 Daily Report for August 5, 1941